Home Compare GAW.L vs IDXX

 Games Workshop Group vs IDEXX Laboratories: Which Stock Looks Stronger in 2026?

 Structurally, Games Workshop and IDEXX Laboratories are closely matched — neither holds a meaningful edge overall.
-IDEXX Laboratories still has the edge on growth, which keeps the comparison from looking entirely one-sided.
-The market setup broadly confirms the structural lead — Games Workshop holds the more constructive position.
+IDEXX Laboratories still leads on growth and valuation, which keeps the comparison from looking entirely one-sided.
+On the market side, Games Workshop is in better shape — its trend is intact while IDEXX Laboratories's trend has broken down.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Peer scores are normalised within each company's primary universe (GAW.L: STOXX 600, IDXX: Nasdaq 100).